on unexpected beauty

-Siamese twins – photo-traditionalists and old-school genre painters.
 Since many Photo-Conceptualists do not task themselves with creating exceptional beauty whereas today’s Photo-Traditionalists typically do, it is the latter group that may do the bigger disservice, I think, to the cause of art beauty in our time.
-My problem with “beautiful” photography produced by means of the Traditionalists’ shopworn tropes, formulae, and techniques is similar to the reservation I have regarding traditional genre painting, by which I mean painting that sticks to popular themes and subjects that are immediately recognizable and reliably appealing to art buyers.
+My problem with “gorgeous and uplifting” photography produced by means of the Traditionalists’ shopworn tropes, formulae, and techniques is similar to the reservation one might have toward traditional genre painting, by which I mean painting that sticks to popular themes and subjects that are immediately recognizable and reliably appealing to art buyers.

 We cannot help but compare a given image reflexively to all the other photography that we’ve already experienced within its genre.
 And that's the rub: the categorizing maneuvers of our brains on autopilot have the effect of narrowing and deadening responsiveness to any new artwork that fails to surprise us.
 With genre photography, as with genre painting, it becomes harder and harder to achieve, for seasoned art consumers, anything original in the realm of sensed beauty or visual excitement.
 However "pleasing" a conventional image might be, it becomes impossible to deliver an experience of the sublime that feels genuinely fresh and unexpected, and therefore startling, to the viewer.

 five alternate lenses on beauty.
 For all these reasons, in my own expressive photo work I have ordinarily sought to avoid subject matter that falls too easily into the standard genres of things known to be beautiful.
-Instead, I have tried to rethink, from the ground up, the nature and context of beauty in a search for fresh directions.
+Instead, I have tried to rethink the nature and context of beauty, coming at it from five alternate angles in a search for fresh directions.

 One locates the penumbral beauty of order in a profligate range of unlikely contexts.
 We find it in the way a field irrigation gate can make water quiver in a satisfyingly precise moire pattern; or in the complex interplay of rigorous system versus random improvisation in German railway wiring.
 We find it, too, in the mighty, color-speckled canyonlands of empty plastic milk bottles bundled and stacked carefully for recycling at a collection center.
 To the extent that a principle of good order lies at the heart of a certain kind of beauty, it is to be found and celebrated in many places where artists seldom looked before.